xenrelle/amiibo_mii_extractor/README.md

 # amiibo Mii Extractor
 A 3DS homebrew tool to extract Miis from amiibo.
 I only tested this on New 3DS, I don't know if it works on Old 3DS.
+This was built off of the libctr NFC example [here](https://github.com/devkitPro/3ds-examples/tree/master/nfc).

 ## Installation
 Simply download the 3dsx file from releases and place it in your `3ds` folder.
 You can then launch it from The Homebrew Launcher.